-^{291.} Steven F. Shatz & Naomi R. Shatz, Chivalry Is Not Dead: Murder, Gender, and the Death Penalty, 27 BERKELEY J. GENDER L. & JUST.
-64, 107 (2012); see also John H. Blume, Stephen P. Garvey, & Sheri Lynn Johnson, Future Dangerousness in Capital Cases: Always "At Issue," 86 CORNELL L. REV. 397, 398 (2001).
+^{290.} Steven F. Shatz & Naomi R. Shatz, Chivalry Is Not Dead: Murder, Gender, and the Death Penalty, 27 Berkeley J. Gender L. & Just.
+64, 107 (2012); see also John H. Blume, Stephen P. Garvey, & Sheri Lynn Johnson, Future Dangerousness in Capital Cases: Always "At Issue," 86 CORNELL L. Rev. 397, 398-99 (2001).

-^{292.} Shatz & Shatz, supra note 291, at 107.
+^{291.} Shatz & Shatz, supra note 290, at 85, 107.

-may contribute to more favorable treatment of female offenders, negative preconceptions of the gay and lesbian community have the opposite effect for lesbian defendants.297 Scholars argue that these negative assumptions have led to a "disproportionate number of lesbians and perceived lesbians on death row."298 Female defendants labeled or implied to be lesbians are more likely to be attributed with traditional, stereotypical masculine characteristics that lead juries to believe they are more aggressive or criminally inclined than heterosexual women.299
+stereotypes that imagine women as weak, passive, and in need of protection.293 Women's perceived dependence on men also leads juries to consider them less rational or less responsible for their decisions.294 The women who do receive the death penalty, including sex workers, lesbians, and women of color, often do not meet traditional standards of femininity and therefore do not "benefit" from judges' and jurors' "chivalry."295 Just as stereotypes about femininity may contribute to more favorable treatment of female offenders, negative preconceptions of the LGBTQIA+ community have the opposite effect for lesbian defendants.296 Scholars argue that these negative assumptions have led to a "disproportionate number of lesbians and perceived lesbians on death row."297 Female defendants labeled or implied to be lesbians are more likely to be attributed with traditional, stereotypically masculine characteristics that lead juries to believe they are more aggressive or criminally inclined than heterosexual women.298

-Death penalty statutes implicate novel Equal Protection questions that the courts have yet to weigh on.300 In one exception, the Supreme Court in McCleskey v.
-Kemp rejected a race-based, disparate impact claim under Equal Protection from the death penalty where a statistical study found that the death penalty disproportionately affects black people.301 The Court relied on a lack of evidence as to the legislature's discriminatory intent in enacting the statute and its intent in maintaining the statute.302
+Death penalty statutes implicate novel Equal Protection questions that the courts have yet to weigh in on.299 In one exception, McCleskey v.
+Kemp, the Supreme Court rejected a race-based, disparate impact claim under Equal Protection from the death penalty where a statistical study found that the death penalty disproportionately affects Black people.300 The Court relied on a lack of evidence as to the legislature's discriminatory intent in enacting the statute and its intent in maintaining the statute.301

-An Equal Protection claim based on gender disparity might prove successful and distinguishable from race-based claims because the "statistical disparity" in capital sentencing is much starker for gender than it is for race.303 Texas's death penalty statute in particular might have an "unconstitutional disparate impact" on male offenders, and the "stark" difference between males and females sentenced to death in the state indicates that there is no gender-neutral explanation.304 Conversely, the mitigating factors allow juries to consider "impermissible" factors based in "gender-based stereotypes and paternalistic attitudes" when deciding whether to sentence an offender to death.305
+An Equal Protection claim based on gender disparity might prove successful and distinguishable from race-based claims because the "statistical disparity" in capital sentencing is much starker for gender than it is for race.302 Texas's death penalty statute in particular might have an "unconstitutional disparate impact" on male offenders, and the "stark" difference between males and females sentenced to death in the state indicates that there is no gender-neutral explanation.303 Conversely, the mitigating factors allow juries to consider "impermissible" factors based in "gender-based stereotypes and paternalistic attitudes" when deciding whether to sentence an offender to death.304